Paleoceanography & Sedimentary Geochemistry

 Gabriel Felker

-Gabe is a senior thesis student, co-advised by Josh Garber.
-He will be working on LA-ICP-MS analyses of phosphatic minerals from the Permian Phosphoria Rock Complex.
+Gabe was a senior thesis student, co-advised by Josh Garber.
+He worked on LA-ICP-MS analyses of phosphatic minerals from the Permian Phosphoria Rock Complex.
 He is an avid photographer.

 Picture